 We know them; we understand the problems with them.
-So many organizations easily justify maintaining stable and well understood environments to save on money and effort.
+So many organizations easily justify maintaining stable and well-understood environments to save money and effort.
 This is often a relevant strategy for an organization that is not heavily reliant on constant innovation or subject to frequent market changes.

 More importantly, a digital transformation (to S/4HANA) allows you to improve processes, become more flexible, reduce TCO, and challenge your business to be better.

 How to approach an S/4HANA migration